 Cracked dog paws are a nightmare for anyone who lives with dogs.
-They can be so painful, and it's hard to imagine how dogs deal with them.
+On one hand they can be so painful, and on the other hand, it's hard to imagine how dogs deal with them.
 Fortunately, there are some simple ways to treat and prevent cracked paws or split nails.
 This post is all about keeping your dog's paws healthy.

 Why does my dog keep licking his paw?

 There are various reasons why your lovely fur friend is licking his paws, and some of these include;

 - Cleaning: Licking their paws can be a way for dogs to clean themselves after eating or drinking something messy.
 It also helps them remove dirt or debris between their toes and under their long nails.